rawanjibawi/NoteApp/README.md

 # Note App

-##  and React app where you fetch data using JSON Database
+##  React app where you fetch data using JSON Database
 It has the following characteristics
 1. Create a Note
 2. Update a Note